genericvideogamenpc/totk-video-creation-mods/README.md

   https://gamebanana.com/mods/471638

   This is a seperate mod that removes bloom from only the inventory.
-The bloom mod I have created does not remove this.
-Incompatible with my bloom mod.
-In the future I may make a version of the mod which removes bloom from the inventory as well, just don't have time.

 2. Ultracam